Saityi/a-tour-of-standard-ml/tour/00-00-welcome.md

 #### The Tour
 The tour consists of a set of chapters, each intended to showcase different features of Standard ML.
 There are examples included in the [Tour of Standard ML repository](https://github.com/Saityi/a-tour-of-standard-ml/tree/master/examples).
 You may view the table of contents by via the 'Table of Contents' menu at the top of the screen, and navigate between pages with the arrows in the navigation bar, or via your keyboard's arrow keys.

-Although having a local SML/NJ available will make the tour easier to experiment with, it is possible to run the code samples on the page.
-The code runner comes with the SML/NJ, SML/NJ's Basis Standard Library implementation, and Concurrent ML preloaded.
-(NOTE: This is a new feature!
-Please file issues at [the Github issue tracker.](https://github.com/Saityi/a-tour-of-standard-ml/issues))